gdbots/pbjx-php/README.md

 # Pbjx Lifecycle Events
 When a message is processed (send, publish, request) it goes through a lifecycle which allows for "in process" modification and validation.
-The method of subscribing to these events is similar to how a Symfony3 event subscriber/listener works and can stop propagation.
+The method of subscribing to these events is similar to how a Symfony event subscriber/listener works and can stop propagation.

 The lifecycle event names (what your subscriber/listener must be bound to) all have a standard format, _e.g: "gdbots:pbjx:mixin:command.bind"_.
 These are named in the same way that the `SimpleEventBus` names them.
 See `SimplePbjx::trigger` method for insight into how this is done.